 Why You Shouldn’t Ride Elephants:

 I know that when it comes down to it, a lot of travelers and tourists will still choose the companies where they can basically take the best pictures – the ones where you can ride elephants bareback through the hills of Thailand and bathe with them in rivers.
-Obviously it’s your decision whether or not you want to entertain yourself, or practice ethical tourism (as Be My Travel Muse says, “as tourists, we vote with our dollars”, so make sure you feel right about where you spend your money).
+But it’s kind of a choice of whether you want to practice ethical tourism (remember – we vote with our dollars, so make sure you feel right about where you spend your money).

 As much as you might try to convince yourself that the company you’re riding elephants with is “humane”, just think about this: you would not be able to ride a WILD animal unless it was trained (which no longer makes it wild).
 For elephants to be trained, they are often kidnapped and orphaned as a baby – because of the amazingly strong connections and bonds elephants have with each other, this usually means that several adult elephants are killed trying to protect each young elephant being kidnapped from their herd.
 Once they’re captured, they are then “broken”, which is a physical and psychological process that involves caging them up and torturing them with hooks and other weapons to force them into submission.
 Finally, these elephants are used in tourism so you can ultimately take a selfie to post on Facebook of you riding on them through a river in Thailand.